Host Germany gives Euro 2024 liftoff by outclassing 10-man Scotland 5-1

 Scotland’s Tartan Army of supporters started the match in fine voice but they were swiftly quietened when Wirtz scored in the 10th.

 Wirtz became Germany’s youngest Euros goal-scorer at 21.
-Musiala, 67 days older than Wirtz, doubled Germany’s tally nine minutes later.
+Musiala, 67 days older than Wirtz, doubled Germany’s tally nine minutes later after combining well with Havertz.

-İlkay Gündoğan threaded the ball to Havertz, who raced onto it in the penalty area and held it up before locating Musiala in the middle of the box, where the midfielder blasted it into the back of the net.

-Right on halftime, Gunn only parried a header from Gündoğan, but just when the captain appeared set to tuck home the rebound he was upended by a thunderous challenge from Porteous.
+Right on halftime, Scotland goalkeeper Angus Gunn only parried a header from Gündoğan, but just when the captain appeared set to tuck home the rebound he was upended by a thunderous challenge from Porteous.

 Referee Clément Turpin showed Porteous a straight red card and awarded Germany a penalty, which Havertz converted.

 Scotland managed to hold out in the second half until an attempted exchange between Musiala and Gündoğan fell kindly for Füllkrug.
-The substitute, who had come on only five minutes earlier, unleashed a thunderbolt into the top right corner.
+The substitute, who came on only five minutes earlier, unleashed a thunderbolt into the top right corner.

-Germany had another goal disallowed before Scotland scored a late consolation when Kieran McKenna’s header from a free kick went in off Rüdiger.
+Scotland’s late consolation came when Kieran McKenna’s header from a free kick went in off Rüdiger.

-Can, who was brought into the squad only two days ago as a late replacement for the ill Aleksandar Pavlovic, curled in the fifth for Germany in stoppage time.
+Still, Scotland conceded five goals for the first time in 12 years when Can, who was brought into the squad only two days ago as a late replacement for the ill Aleksandar Pavlovic, curled in in stoppage time.

+“A great feeling and a crazy story … I was on vacation two days ago” Can told ZDF.
+“Then the call came on Wednesday, and on Wednesday evening I met up with the team, trained once yesterday, came in today (off the bench), scored a goal.
+I’m thankful to Julian (Nagelsmann) and the whole coaching staff that they put their trust in me.”

+Late German soccer great Franz Beckenbauer was honored before the match, and the capacity crowd included German President Frank-Walter Steinmeier, Scotland First Minister John Swinney, and Hungarian Prime Minister Viktor Orbán.

 AP Euro 2024: https://apnews.com/hub/euro-2024